Find Affordable College Courses

 Medical Assisting majors at South Texas College take out an average of $12,182 in student loans while working on their Associate Degree.

 Austin Community College District did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
 It came in at #7 on the list.
-Located in the city of Austin, Austin Community College District is a public school with a very large student population.
+Located in the large city of Austin, Austin Community College District is a public college with a fairly large student population.

 Women make up 84% of the medical assisting majors at the school.